-Government-funded loan programs (for example, FEE-HELP) are also available to domestic postgraduate coursework students.
+Government-funded loan programs (eg FEE-HELP) are also available to eligible domestic postgraduate coursework students.

 |Area of study||Cost|

-Using the table above, you can calculate the cost of your individual subjects in three steps.
+Using the table above, you can calculate the cost of your individual units of study in three steps.

-Remember, if you’re taking subjects across multiple faculties you will most likely need to use multiple student contribution bands.
+Remember, if you’re taking units of study across multiple faculties you will most likely need to use multiple student contribution bands.